Top Book Order Form

 Indexed, 133 pages, 22 illustrations including 3 maps, perfect bound.

 $17.50 each.
+Temporarily out of print but coming soon (6/2015).
 Updates appear in the Member Area of this website.

 The Guide identifies which church or synagogue records before 1900 are published, microfilmed, or archived; birth, marriage, and death indexes, various repositories holding vital records; specifies the location of indexes and records of the four courts that naturalized St. Clair countians.
 Other topics cover city directories; civil, guardianship, and probate records; unique library and society holdings; land records at the county, state, and federal level; newspapers, school, and tax records.
 Each chapter includes references and explanatory articles to further your research.